 Additional figures to clarify Transit Supportive Corridors Addition of new "Burtch/Harvey Area Redevelopment Plan" policy for additional planning consideration Refinements to Heritage Conservation Area policy Additional policy guidance for the Hospital area and Health District.
 Additional policy mixed use node at Highways 97 and 33 Refinements to policy direction for Cook Truswell Village Centre.
-Consolidation and refinement of streetscape policies Chapter 6: Gateway Refinements to chapter preamble Elimination of Public Realm subsection, consolidation of policies into other subsections Refinements to policies that speak to agricultural lands and ALR following ALC feedback Minor refinements for ease of reference Map 6.1: Minor refinements for ease of reference Map 6.2: Minor refinements for ease of reference Map 6.1: Minor refinements for ease of reference Map 6.2: Minor refinements for ease of reference Chapter 7: Suburban Neighbourhoods Refinements to chapter preamble, emphasizing role of Village Centres Elimination of Public Realm subsection, consolidation of policies into other subsections Removal of specific unit targets in policy, and replaced with reference to Area Structure Plans as key guiding documents Greater clarity for hillside development policy Minor policy refinements.
+Chapter 6: Gateway Consolidation and refinement of streetscape policies Refinements to chapter preamble Elimination of Public Realm subsection, consolidation of policies into other subsections Refinements to policies that speak to agricultural lands and ALR following ALC feedback Minor refinements to policies guiding UBCO development Change of name from "North Kelowna Industrial Lands" to distinguish lands from North End Area New policy direction for Reid's Corner Chapter 7: Suburban Neighbourhoods Refinements to chapter preamble, emphasizing role of Village Centres Elimination of Public Realm subsection, consolidation of policies into other subsections Removal of specific unit targets in policy, and replaced with reference to Area Structure Plans as key guiding documents Greater clarity for hillside development policy Minor policy refinements.
 Chapter 8: Rural Lands Refinements to chapter preamble Refinements to policies that speak to agricultural lands and ALR following ALC feedback Minor policy refinements.